 Crane Misalignment

-It is also common for an overhead crane to get out of alignment.
-Even the slightest skew can create significant stress on your crane system.
-Misalignment can eventually lead to costly repairs, unwanted downtime, complete crane failure, or even worker injury.
-Indicators of misalignment can be:
+With the heavy loads they carry, even the slightest skew will create significant stress on your crane system.
+Crane misalignment can lead to costly repairs, unwanted downtime, complete crane failure, and worker safety hazards.
+Warning signs of misalignment can be:

 - Unusual Noises